williamozeas/15-466-f22-game1/README.md

 0.25 seconds, a row is read and the associated projectiles are spawned.
 Each bit corresponds to a direction, starting with up and going clockwise.

 All source files are under the assets/ directory.
+To run the pipeline, simply run the AssetPipeline executable.

 How To Play:

 Use the arrow keys to move in a direction.
 Dodge incoming projectiles!
 Survive for 90 seconds to win.

+Natural sort code (strnatcmp.hpp) by Martin Pool.
+Details in file header.

 This game was built with [NEST](NEST.md).